-All students are provided a laptop computer with Wi-Fi capabilities and Internet access.
+Students enrolled at a residential campus are provided a laptop computer with Wi-Fi capabilities and Internet access.
 These devices ensure that each student has access to required software and other online learning resources including eBooks, electronic library databases, and course specific links required of the curriculum.